 Please remind students that were on a waitlist in order to use the add codes on the MyCOM portal they must:

 Students that were not on a waitlist simply enter the CRN and get the prompt to enter the add code & click submit.

 Waitlists for full-term, early start & short-term classes that begin at the start of the term, will be purged after the first week of the term.
 Waitlists for late-starting classes will be purged at midterm.

-Census Rosters for Spring 2015 full-term and short-term classes are available online through the MyCOM Faculty Portal beginning the first day of instruction until 7 days after the Last Day to Add (the Last Day to Add is the same as your Add Authorization Code Expiration Date)
+Census Rosters for Fall 2015 full-term and short-term classes are available online through the MyCOM Faculty Portal beginning the first class meeting until 7 days after the Last Day to Add (the Last Day to Add is the same as your Add Authorization Code Expiration Date)